Meet the Experts

 Note- Securities and advisory services offered through LPL Financial, a registered investment advisor, Member FINRA/SIPC.
 Investing involves risk including the potential loss of principal.
 No strategy can assure success or protects against loss.
 Asset allocation does not ensure a profit or protect against a loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not protect against market risk.

 Brian is the founder of Aespire, (aespire.com), a digital agency that empowers mission-driven organizations to connect their cause with the community through branding, design, and marketing communications.Brian is the author of Amazon’s top-rated “Raise Your Voice: A Cause Manifesto,” a guide to help nonprofit leaders create meaningful branding and a culture of communication through design narrative and marketing communications.
-Read more from Brian at aespire.com/insights or connect with him on Twitter at @briansooy.
+Connect with Brian on Twitter at @briansooy.

 Carlye Dooley is a principal of Windham Brannon Windham Brannon, an Atlanta-based provider of tax, audit and consulting services to individuals and organizations.
 In April, Windham Brannon was named one of the top firms in the southeast by Accounting Today.